Why gondolas & Trams

 Transportation is central to the issue of urban transit and recreation.
 Current solutions are not the only answer.
 Cities around the world are turning to green solutions for mass transit and tourism.
-One of those alternatives are aerial gondolas.
+One of those alternatives are aerial gondolas and trams.

 GONDOLA SYSTEMS WORLDWIDE